-Lease income from operating leases where the Company and its associates is a lessor is recognised in income on a straight-line basis over the lease term.
+Lease income from operating leases where the Company is a lessor is recognised in income on a straight-line basis over the lease term.
 Initial direct costs incurred in obtaining an operating lease are added to the carrying amount of the underlying asset and recognised as expense over the lease term on the same basis as lease income.
 The respective leased assets are included in the balance sheet based on their nature.

-Entity-specific details about the Company and its associates's leasing policy are provided in note 3(b).
+Entity-specific details about the Company's leasing policy are provided in note 3(b).

-Impairment of assets
+Impairment of assets (g)

 Intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
 Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount might not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
-For the purposes of assessing impairment, assets are Company and its associates at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or Company and its associatess of assets (cash-generating units).
+For the purposes of assessing impairment, assets are Company at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or Companys of assets (cash-generating units).